-I have audited the accompanying consolidated financial statements of S 11 Group Public Company Limited and its subsidiary (the Group), which comprise the consolidated statement of financial position as at 31 December 2023, and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
-I have also audited the separate financial statements of S 11 Group Public Company Limited for the same period.
+I have audited the accompanying consolidated financial statements of S 11 Group Public Company Limited and its subsidiary (the Group), which comprise the consolidated statement of financial position as at 31 December 2024, and the related consolidated statements of comprehensive income, changes in shareholders' equity and cash flows for the year then ended. and notes to the consolidated financial statements, including material accounting policies information.
+I have also audited the separate financial statements of S 11 Group Public Company Limited for the same period (collectively "the financial statements").

-In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of S 11 Group Public Company Limited and its subsidiary and of S 11 Group Public Company Limited as at 31 December 2023, their financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of S 11 Group Public Company Limited and its subsidiary and of S 11 Group Public Company Limited as at 31 December 2024, their financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.